Lyn Paul website banner.

 If Everybody Loved The Same As You

-was one of the entries in the 1977 Song For Europe contest.
+was one of the entries in the 1977 Song For Europe contest held on 9th March.
 Coincidentally, Ron Roker and Gerry Shury had written one of the other entries - High Society's Just For You.
 Bizarrely, both songs scored exactly the same number of points, ending up in a tie for sixth place.
 Lynsey de Paul and Mike Moran won the contest with the song Rock Bottom.
 They went on to represent the UK in that year's Eurovision Song Contest, in which they came second.

 For Ron Roker perseverance paid off in 1983 when he won the Song For Europe with the aptly-titled I'm Never Giving Up.
 Co-written with Jan Pulsford and Phil Wigger, the song was performed at the Eurovision Song Contest in Munich by Sweet Dreams, who finished in sixth place.